vinh-tr-hoang/vinh-tr-hoang.github.io/_pages/about.md

 Currently, I’m working as a postdoctoral researcher at the Chair of Mathematics for Uncertainty Quantification, Department of Mathematics, at the RWTH Aachen University, Germany.
-Prior to that I acquired PhD degree in applied sciences at University of Liege in Belgium and was a postdoctoral researcher at the nstitute of Scientific Computing, Technische Universität Braunschweig, Germany.
+I acquired PhD degree in applied sciences at University of Liege in Belgium and was a postdoctoral researcher at the nstitute of Scientific Computing, Technische Universität Braunschweig, Germany.
-My PhD thesis focuses on the uncertainty quantification of adhesion behaviors at micro-scale of micro-nano devices.